Rajasthan crisis: Sachin Pilot meets Rahul, Priyanka Gandhi in Delhi, say reports

 Congress officials claimed a ‘breakthrough’ was achieved at the meeting as Rahul Gandhi agreed to resolve all issues of Pilot.

-Former Rajasthan Deputy Chief Minister Sachin Pilot on Monday met Congress leader Rahul Gandhi in Delhi for the first time since he revolted against Chief Minister Ashok Gehlot, setting off a chain of political events that pushed the Congress government in the state to the brink of collapse, according to media reports.
+Former Rajasthan Deputy Chief Minister Sachin Pilot on Monday met Congress leader Rahul Gandhi in Delhi for the first time since he revolted against Chief Minister Ashok Gehlot, setting off a chain of political events that have pushed the Congress government in the state to the brink of collapse, according to media reports.

 The development came ahead of the crucial Rajasthan Assembly session on August 14, where the chief minister will seek a confidence vote.

 It was not immediately clear what was discussed at the meeting.
 “However, since they met, a positive outcome is expected,” an unidentified Congress official told the Hindustan Times.
-The development came exactly a month after Pilot and 18 dissident Rajasthan legislators left Jaipur to rebel against Gehlot and proceeded to Delhi.
+The meeting took place exactly a month after Pilot and 18 dissident Rajasthan legislators left Jaipur to rebel against Gehlot and proceeded to Delhi.

 According to NDTV, party officials claimed a “breakthrough” was achieved at the meeting as Rahul Gandhi agreed to resolve all issues of Pilot regarding Rajasthan.
 The legislators from Pilot’s camp said the the meeting, which lasted for about two hours, was “a meeting of minds”.
 The former deputy chief minister also met Congress General Secretary Priyanka Gandhi in the afternoon, they said.

 Pilot has till now insisted on the removal of Gehlot as chief minister as the precondition for any sort of rapprochement.
-The Congress, on the other hand, has asked him and his legislators to “give up the hospitality” of the Bharatiya Janata Party before any dialogue to end the political impasse.
+The Congress, on the other hand, has asked him and his legislators to “give up the hospitality” of the Bharatiya Janata Party before initiating any dialogue to end the political impasse.

 Gehlot has also repeatedly accused Pilot of colluding with BJP to topple his government.
 But Pilot has rejected the allegation and asserted that he had no plans to join the saffron party.

 The Gehlot camp has been claiming the support of 102 MLAs, including the Independents, in the 200-member Assembly.
 Without six Bahujan Samaj Party MLAs who had defected to the Congress in September last year, the numbers drop to 96.
 The Bharatiya Janata Party has 72 MLAs.
 The majority mark in the Assembly is 101.